-This is the third chapter extrapolated from James Anderson’s invocation to Scotland’s legitimacy as an independent nation, published in Edinburgh in 1705.
+The third chapter extrapolated from James Anderson’s invocation to Scotland’s legitimacy as an independent nation, published Edinburgh, 1705.

-The intention is to show how, first time around, the same disinformation and black propaganda as now was the order of the day keeping Scotland docile and subservient.
+The intention is to show how, first time around, the same disinformation and black propaganda as now was the order of the day to keep Scotland docile and subservient.

 Some of the similarities are astonishing.
-Take note of how Scots are described as “aliens,” and compare to today, under self-governance “foreigners overnight in a foreign country.”
-Or the claim of grabbing Lothian compared to Rosyth to ringfence Trident.
+Note how Scots are described as “aliens,” and compare to today, under self-governance “foreigners overnight in a foreign country.”
+Or the claim of grabbing Lothian compared to Rosyth to ring fence Trident.

 In addition, it gives us a great insight into the origins of the English sense of superiority over other nations.
 The “homage” he talks of goes back to when Edward forced Balliol to surrender Scotland and the homage of all its people.
 Edward hoped to dominate Balliol as a puppet king, but when Balliol and his nobles refused to serve in Edward’s army against the French, (the Scots already having an alliance with France) Edward deposed Balliol and invaded Scotland.
 He got as far as Elgin, returning home with the Stone of Destiny.

-Here, our hero, James Anderson, takes the English lawyer, “Atwood” to task for claiming Scotland must pay “homage” to England, meaning subervience to the dominance of England as a superior nation.
+Here, James Anderson, takes the English lawyer, “Atwood” to task for claiming Scotland must pay “homage” to England, meaning subservient to the dominance of England as a superior nation.
 [This is how Westminster sees Europe now.]

 “It might be thought that all arrogant claim of homage claimed by England from Scotland was long ago laid aside, there merely for the student or the curious, no longer relevant, but one Mr. Atwood, a lawyer, takes upon himself to revive the debate in a new book full of bluff and bluster, entitled, “The Superiority and Direct Dominion of the Imperial Crown of England over Scotland” in which he argues only for England’s interests.